Mateofo/Read-me-Generator/README.md

   - [Additional Info](#additional-info)

   ## Description:
-  WHEN I am prompted for information about my application repositor THEN a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions
+  WHEN I am prompted for information about my application repository THEN a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions
 WHEN I enter my project title
 THEN this is displayed as the title of the README